mieko/cult/README.md

 Even though you aren't required to use them, it includes the terminal-mode GUI packages (`$ cult ui`).
 Because it's 2016, and we're not worried about a few MB of extra packages hanging around anymore.

+Cult ships with a handful of adapters for popular cloud VPS providers.
+Some of these require additional gems (typically the official API gem).
+Cult doesn't directly depend on any of these, but will detect when you need them (i.e., you're trying to use them) and offer to gem-install them for you.

+By default, Cult uses a 'scripts' adapter that expects you do write scripts to provision and destroy nodes.
+If your provider has no adapter in Cult, but a decent command-line client, these tend to be really short.
+If you have to do something ultra-specific to provision and destroy nodes, you have all the options in the world here.

 ## Usage